Wertasile/Troupe/README.md

 }, {
     timestamps:true
 })
 ```

+bycrypt library's method, compare is used to compare the password that the user entered and the hashed password that is stored in our database.
 ```
 usermodel.methods.matchPassword = async function (passwordEntered) {
     return await bycrypt.compare(passwordEntered, this.password)
 }
 ```

 ```
 usermodel.pre( "save", async function (next) {